Back to Insights

 If Your Dashboards Disagree, Your Org Is Lying to Itself

 Not quite.
 The technical divergence usually reflects deeper disagreements about what matters.
-Marketing defines success one way because it makes their efforts visible.
-Finance defines it another way because they need to reconcile with revenue.
-Product has their own definition because they're optimizing for engagement.
+Marketing defines success in ROAS because it makes their ad spend visible.
+Finance defines it in customer LTV because they need to reconcile with revenue.
+Product measures activation rates because they're optimizing for engagement.

 When every function has its own dashboard, you get:

-• Endless debates about baselines: Meetings that should be about decisions turn into arguments about data
+• Endless debates about baselines: Meetings that should be about decisions turn into arguments about whether to use Google Ads' 250 conversions or GA4's 150

-• Gaming behavior: Teams optimize for their own dashboard, not the business outcome
+• Gaming behavior: Teams optimize for their own dashboard metrics — paid optimizes for platform ROAS, organic for sessions — not the business outcome

 The solution isn't better dashboards.
 It's organizational agreement on what counts.